-1113 History Of Ancient And Medieval Philosophy 4 credits An introduction to philosophy from an historical approach.
+1113 Philosophy from Anicent Times to the Renaissance 4 credits An introduction to philosophy from an historical approach.
 The course includes the writings of Homer and Hesiod and the early myths, the Pre-Socratics, Socrates, Plato, Aristotle, the Late Classical Period including the Stoics, Epicureans, Sceptics, and Neo-Platonists, and the thought of the Middle Ages with emphasis upon Augustine, the Mystics, Thomas Aquinas, Roger Bacon, and William of Occam's Nominalism.
-Heritage Sequence, Humanities.
-1114 History of Modern Philosophy 4 credits A study of 17th- and 18th-century philosophy, the period from Bacon and Descartes to Rousseau and Kant.
+Social, Cultural, and Historical Understanding; Textual Analysis.
+1114 Philosophy from the Renaissance to Contemporary Times 4 credits A study of 17th- and 18th-century philosophy, the period from Bacon and Descartes to Rousseau and Kant.
 This course investigates the philosophers' attempts to deal with radical religious, political, and scientific upheavals.
-Heritage Sequence, Humanities.
-Prerequisite: Philosophy 1113.
-1151 (FR) Philosophy Around the World 4 credits A selective survey of philosophical concepts from Eastern, Western and marginalized (e.g. African, Latin-American, Feminist, and working-class) perspectives.
-Themes of epistemological, ontological, ethical, and metaphysical relevance will be analyzed across multidisciplinary boundaries (philosophical readings will be coordinated with literary and scientific texts) and find their pragmatic application in a built-in, service-learning component.
-Humanities.
+Prerequisite: Philosophy 1113 or permission of instructor.
+Social, Cultural, and Historical Understanding; Textual Analysis.
+2102 Philosophy Around the World 4 credits This course is set up as a philosophical journey through various times and geographical spaces.
+We will study and reflect on philosophical concepts of Native American, African, South American, Asian and Western traditions.
+The guiding question will be: How do we construct reality, Self, Other and the divine?
+We will ask this question in a multidisciplinary framework of philosophy, literature and science.
+International Nonwestern; Social, Cultural, and Historical Understanding; Textual Analysis.
 2202 Zen and Creativity 4 credits A study of Zen's way of life through a close look at the Zen classics, Zen practices, and the poetry and paintings, which successfully express the Zen attitude in life.
 The Zen view of beauty (both in nature and art) and Zen exercises such as Chinese calligraphy, meditation, and discussions of Koans (paradoxes) will be included.
-Global Perspective, Humanities.
+International Nonwestern; Social, Cultural, and Historical Understanding; Textual Analysis.
 Cross-listed with Cross Cultural Studies 2202.
-2209 Existence, Alienation, and the Search for Meaning 4 credits A study of thinkers and schools that deal with the nature and meaning of human existence, the threat of modern anonymity and collectivism, and the search for meaning and value in an absurd world.
-The course will begin with the roots of existentialist thought in the Greek and Hebraic-Christian traditions, continue through such thinkers as Blaise Pascal, Dostoevsky, Kierkegaard, and Nietzsche, and concentrate on 20th-century thought including Kafka, Heidegger, Jaspers, Sartre, Camus, and American writers such as John Barth, Walker Percy, and John Updike.
-Humanities.
 2210 Ethics And Business 4 credits A consideration of some of the major ethical issues in business: the profit motive and the public good, social responsibility of corporations, environmental concerns, consumer and employee relations, the role of the state, advertising practices, conflict of interest and of obligation, and hiring practices.
 Cross-listed with Business Administration 2210.
 Offered as needed.

 2211 Issues of Social Justice

 4 credits

 A comparative philosophical and religious exploration of theories of justice and specific moral issues.
 Issues discussed include gender and racial equality, economic welfare, abortion, euthanasia, capital punishment, war, and animal rights.

-Humanities.
+Social, Cultural, and Historical Understanding; Textual Analysis.

+Cross-listed with Religious Studies 2211.